-The External Investment Manager monitor the respect of the exclusions on a pre and post trade basis as investment restrictions to prevent and detect investments that would not be compliant with the stated exclusions.
-Incidents are recorded and resolved through an incident investigation process.
-The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the portfolio complies with the commitments made.
+The External Investment Manager uses (i) pre-trade warnings which appear in the trade system prior to trading to inform fund managers of a prohibition or limit (ii) post-trade warnings (iii) oversight of the relevance of criteria used to meet characteristics promoted.
+The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the Sub-Fund complies with the commitments made.
 If a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
-Depending on the nature of the non-compliance, the Management Company's ESG team may decide to monitor it using its proprietary "ESG Watchlist".
-If the non-compliance persists over time, an escalation process is put in place by the Management Company to ensure a timely remediation plan in the best interest of shareholders.